 August 8, 1967: Judy was enjoying what became her last engagement at The Palace Theater in New York.

-On this night, a fan recorded her performance, which can be downloaded here (zip file):
+On this night, a fan taped her performance, which can be downloaded here (zip file):

 Check out The Judy Room’s “Judy Sings!
 In Concert” page for more downloadable recordings of Judy in concert over the years.